 Leonista Blanco 100% Karoo Agave

 Last, but surely not least, the Leonista Karoo Agave is sure to light up any occasion.
-This smooth Tequila is the first 100% Karoo Agave spirit in South Africa.
-The Blanco has a smooth and smokey finish with a subtle sweetness.
+This smooth Mezcal is the first 100% Karoo Agave spirit made in the traditional way in South Africa.
+The production process uses a wood fire oven hence the Blanco has a smooth and smokey finish with subtle sweetness

 In 2018, Leonista walked away with a silver medal at the San Francisco Spirits Awards, and with good reason!
 If you have a taste for the sweeter things in life, forget your old tequila drinking ways, and rather take your time to enjoy this one on ice with a splash of soda.